6str/javascript/JavaScriptmas 2022/README.txt

 challenge code mostly in index.js or main.js (usually with jasmine tests) easiest to use the scrim link to view on scrimba

+pretty straight forward challenges but good practice using common methods and patterns, and was always great looking a few other Scrimbists' solutions.
+Generally picked up something useful.

 21 - 💻 Definitely Not FizzBuzz